domonkosgyomorey/OGL4ME/README.md

 - This library using glfw3.3.8 library with dinamic linking

 ## References
-- [Here](https://www.glfw.org/download.html) you cant download glfw3.dll
+- [Here](https://www.glfw.org/download.html) you can download glfw3.dll